Mohamedema/ICulture/README.md

 Note: These fasta files are present in the dataset directory

+# The second step is to create the table using utilities_make_table.py

+Run presence_absence_matrix.py to generate the final table.
+Ensure that the input file name for this script matches the output name of the MMseqs2 table from the first step.

+example: python presence_absence_matrix.py ./linclust_80c_80i_cluster.tsv

-# The second step is to perform pfam annotation
+# The third step is to perform pfam annotation

 Use annotate_pfam.sh, which requires three arguments: